jozefg/blog/posts/2013-09-12-five-things-I-hate.markdown

 ### 4. Monomorphism

-I don't mind the monomorphism restriction, but I do wish that the errors it generates on GHC referenced the monorphic variable rather than saying "can't unify "Foo" with "Bar"".
+I don't mind the monomorphism restriction, but I do wish that the errors it generates on GHC referenced the monomorphic variable rather than saying "can't unify "Foo" with "Bar"".
 I'm well aware that a `Foo` isn't a `Bar`, but seeing why some type var magically became `Foo` would be helpful.
 Also, it'd be nice if when mentioned, monomorphic variables were different syntactically than normal onces, perhaps prefixed with ! or _.